achow6/teen-birth-rate-python-viz/README.md

 - How do household income, American Indian/Alaska Native race (AIAN), Native Hawaiian/Other Pacific Islander race (NHOPI), and Hispanic race affect/contribute to teen birth rate?
 - How has teen birth rate changed from 2015-2018?

+# Data Source
+__Vital Signs Open Data__: This is a collection of publically available data on Baltimore City neighborhoods to paint a picture of each neighborhood's quality of life and overall health.
+It includes information and datasets on census demographics, housing and community development, children and family health, crime and safety, workforce and economic development, arts and culture, education and youth, and sustainability.
+Data from 2014 were used in this project.
+Teen Birth Rate per 1,000 Females (aged 15-19) - This dataset shows the rate of female teens aged 15-19 that gave birth per 1,000 females aged 15-19 in each Baltimore City neighborhood.
+Percent of Family Households Living Below the Poverty Line - This dataset shows the percentage of households living below the poverty line in each Baltimore City neighborhood.
+Percent of Residents - All Other Races (Hawaiian/ Pacific Islander, Alaskan/ Native American Other Race) (Non-Hispanic) - This dataset shows the percentage of residents who identify their ethnicity as Hawaiian/Pacific Islander or Alaskan/Native American in each Baltimore City neighborhood.
+Percent of Residents - Hispanic - This dataset shows the percentage of residents who identify their ethnicity as Hispanic in each Baltimore City neighborhood.

 # Step-by-Step Data Analysis

 **Mini Project 5.ipynb:** Google Colaboratory notebook used to conduct the analysis [![Google Collaboratory Link](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/11uSwNie4bjdrR64gUIkjoTvihHQT0HKU#scrollTo=6owqeXfvZ0Tt)